wp-plugins/slideshow-satellite/readme.txt

 Tags: responsive slideshow, photography, watermark, satellite, orbit, zurb orbit, slideshow gallery, responsive, slideshow, content slider, gallery, slideshow satellite, photography, slideshow orbit
 Requires at least: 3.1
 Tested up to: 3.5.1
-Stable tag: 2.0.2
+Stable tag: 2.1
 License: GPLv2 or later

 So Responsive!
 So Customizable!
 So Modern!
-SO PRETTY!
-Build image galleries or content displays with Slideshow Satellite.
+Build Slideshows, Flipbooks, and do Infinite Scrolls with Slideshow Satellite.

 == Description ==
 Satellite's goal is to present a responsive and beautiful slideshow experience to visitors of your WordPress site.

+Choose from multiple easy to use themes like Slideshows with full thumbnail displays, Flipbooks for that animated-gif style slideshow, or the brand new Infinite Scroll!

-Using either your WordPress Media Galleries or our own Gallery Editor, every page of every site deserves a customized look and feel.
+Use either your WordPress Media Galleries or our own highly customized Gallery Editor.

 To explore the manual, watch tutorial videos, or get the Premium edition: http://c-pr.es/projects/satellite/